M.S. Justice Studies

-Located in the heart of the Silicon Valley, less than one hour drive from San Francisco, Oakland and Berkeley, the Department of Justice Studies was founded in 1930, and is the oldest degree-granting program in criminal justice in the United States.
+The Department of Justice Studies at San José State University, located in the heart of the Silicon Valley, is less than one hour drive from San Francisco, Oakland and Berkeley.
+The Department of Justice Studies was founded in 1930, and is the oldest degree-granting program in criminal justice in the United States.
 Over the last 80 years it has undergone significant transformations, but its longstanding reputation of academic excellence continues today, as the Justice Studies program expands to meet the challenges of a global society.

-- Program Requirements
+- M.S.
+Program Requirements

-- Master's Thesis Handbook
+- Justice Studies: Master's Thesis Handbook [PDF]

-- Graduate Student Handbook
+- Graduate Student Handbook [PDF]

-- Meet the Graduate Students
+- Meet the 2019-2020 Graduate Students

 - Careers in Justice Studies